 Behavioral Health

 Behavioral health is a healthcare term used to describe the range of mental wellness and how we cope with our daily challenges.
 Mental health and substance use disorders are part of behavioral health.
 South Country covers a wide range of benefits to treat both mental health and substance use disorders including assessments, outpatient treatment and inpatient treatment.
+South Country employs three Behavioral Health Professionals who are available to provide case management and assist our members to get connected with mental health services or substance use treatment.
+Please contact member services to be connected with one of our Behavioral Health team.

 Mental Health